Blood donation: Donation levels

 The World Health Organization (WHO) recognizes World Blood Donor Day on 14 June each year to promote blood donation.
 This is the birthday of Karl Landsteiner, the scientist who discovered the ABO blood group system.
 The theme of the 2012 World Blood Donor Day campaign, "Every blood donor is a hero" focuses on the idea that everyone can become a hero by giving blood.
 Based on data reported by 180 countries between 2011 and 2013, the WHO estimated that approximately 112.5 million units of blood were being collected annually.

 In the United States it is estimated that 111 million citizens are eligible blood donors, or 37% of the population.
 However less than 10% of the 37% eligible blood donors donate annually.
 In the UK the NHS reports blood donation levels at "only 4%" while in Canada the rate is 3.5%.

 Donator's incentive and deterrence

-Multiple studies have shown that the main reason people donate is due to selflessness, charity, general awareness regarding the demand for blood, increased confidence in oneself, helping a personal friend/relative, and social pressure.
-On the other hand, lack of blood donations can occur due to fear, lack of faith in the medical professionals, inconvenience, and the lack of consideration for donating.
-Pathologist Leo McCarthy states that blood shortages routinely occur between July 4 and Labor day and between Christmas and New Year.
+Multiple studies have shown that the main reason people donate is due to prosocial motivators (e.g., altruism, selflessness, charity), general awareness regarding the demand for blood, increased confidence in oneself, helping a personal friend/relative, and social pressure.
+On the other hand, lack of blood donations can occur due to fear, lack of faith in the medical professionals, inconvenience, and the lack of consideration for donating, or perceived racial discrimination.
+Pathologist Leo McCarthy states that blood shortages routinely occur in the United States between July 4 and Labor day and between Christmas and New Year.